makslion/integreatly-operator/README.md

 - Ensure that the Github organization from where the Oauth application was created is specified in the Organization field
 - Once happy that all necessary configurations have been added, click the `Add` button
 - For validation purposes, log into the Openshift console from another browser and check that the Github IDP is listed on the login screen

-## Deploying to a Cluster with OLM and the Bundle Format

-### 1. Variables
-The following variables can prepend the make target below
-* CHANNEL, default alpha
-* ORG, default integreatly
-* REG, default quay.io
-* BUILD_TOOL, default docker
-* OLM_TYPE, default integreatly-operator

-Run the script  ./scripts/bundle-rhmi-opertors.sh

-### 2. Install from OperatorHub
-OLM will created a PackageManifest (integreatly) based on the CatalogSource (rhmi-operators) in the openshift-marketplace namespace.
-Confirm both and then find the RHMI in the OperatorHub.
-Verify that the version references the latest version available in the index and click install

-## Set up testing IDP for OSD cluster
-You can use the `scripts/setup-sso-idp.sh` script to setup a "testing-idp" realm in cluster SSO instance and add it as IDP of your OSD cluster.
-With this script you will get few regular users - test-user[01-10] and few users that will be added to dedicated-admins group - customer-admin[01-03].

-Prerequisites:
-- `oc` command available on your machine (latest version can be downloaded [here](https://mirror.openshift.com/pub/openshift-v4/clients/oc/latest/))
-- `ocm` command available ( the newest CLI can be downloaded [here](https://github.com/openshift-online/ocm-cli/releases) and you install it with `mv (your downloaded file) /usr/local/bin/ocm`) (necessary only if using OSD cluster)
-- OC session with cluster admin permissions in a target cluster
-- OCM session (necessary only if using OSD cluster)

-Tip: set `PASSWORD` env var to define a password for the users.
-Random password is generated when this env var is not set.

 ## Set up dedicated admins